lucidsolns/terraform-flatcar-proxmox/README.md

 from modifying/mutating the configuration.
 Even if the configuration is changed the Proxmox *start* code will not reload the changes after the hookscript runs.

+9. There appears to be limitation on the length of the ignition file to about 8k.
+It is unclear where this limitation is imposed, as the internal code seems to limit the description field to 64kbytes.
+This renders the strategy of hijacking the description field as ineffective for all but trivial VM's.